joebew42/joebew42.github.io/_posts/2025-05-01-themed-groups.markdown

 #### How the current scope of the sponsor product team is affected?

 The goal is not to block or change the current scope of the sponsor product team to the one of the themed group.
-Rather, the purpose of having a sponsor team is to **makes sure the proposed solution has a clear ownership** within the existing organization, and won't be left in a limbo.
+Rather, the purpose of having a sponsor team is to **make sure the proposed solution has a clear ownership** within the existing organization, and won't be left in a limbo.
 The sponsor team already have a proper domain knowledge or full understanding on the matter.
 For example, in a themed group focused on improving some infrastructure parts, the sponsor team might be the one that is already responsible for that area (platform, infrastructure, or architectural team).

 #### What if the sponsor team lacks familiarity with the proposed solution?